Home > About > Who We Are > Our Partners

 International Literacy Association

-Since 1956, the International Literacy Association (ILA) has been a nonprofit, global network of individuals and institutions committed to worldwide literacy.
-The CBC has worked with ILA since the early 1970s.
-For nearly 40 years, the CBC and ILA have co-sponsored the Children’s Choices project, an annual list of books chosen by over 12,000 children across the country.
-Since 1975, Children’s Choices has been a trusted source of book recommendations used by teachers, librarians, parents—and children themselves.
-Submissions to the Children’s Choices program may become finalists in the Children’s Choice Book Awards, the only national child-chosen book awards program in the country.
+The International Literacy Association (ILA) is a professional membership organization for literacy professionals across 128 countries.
+It was founded in 1956, under the name International Reading Association, and for nearly 70 years has supported educators, researchers, and experts from every corner of the world.
+For nearly 40 years, the CBC and ILA co-sponsored the Children’s Choices project, an annual list of books chosen by over 12,000 children across the country.
+Since 1975, Children’s Choices was a trusted source of book recommendations used by teachers, librarians, parents—and children themselves.
+This program has since become the CBC Favorites Awards.

 KidLit TV